*This post was created in collaboration with Alpine Credits

 Since private lenders are unable to get coverage through mortgage default insurance, you won’t have to worry about paying this extra expense.

-With a private lender you receive a much more personalized service.
-The mortgage specialist that you work with will make sure they know all the ins and outs of your situation so that they can provide you with the best options.
+With a private lender, you receive a much more personalized service.
+The mortgage specialist you work with will ensure they know all the ins and outs of your situation so that they can provide the best options.

 Freedom Of Choice